fieldtrip/website/development/realtime/artinis.md

 Oxysoft assumes the default buffer port to be 1972.
 Oxysoft will start an own shared memory segment that data will be buffered to.

-Once configured, you can read the streamed data from Matlab, e.g. with FieldTrip
+Once configured, you can read the streamed data from MATLAB, e.g. with FieldTrip

     ft_read_header(filename)
     ft_read_data(filename, ...)